All-Season Pests and Predators of Cavity-Nesting Bees

 What You Will See: Rodents chew apart or leave nibble marks on Cardboard BeeTubes and Natural Reeds.
 You may find loose nesting holes on the ground.

 What You Can Do: Secure nesting materials with wire mesh or a bird guard as necessary.
 You can also coat the bee house base with Vaseline or Tanglefoot, although this method may not be strong enough to stop larger rodents from reaching the nesting materials.
-Raccoons and rodents can reach loose nesting materials, like cardboard tubes and natural reeds, through the bird guard, so you may want to upgrade to wood blocks or create a bubble of wire mesh to prevent dexterous critters from removing your nesting materials.
+Raccoons and rodents can reach loose nesting materials, like cardboard tubes and natural reeds, through the bird guard, so you may want create a bubble of wire mesh to prevent dexterous critters from removing your nesting materials.